-Before making a determination as to whether this information is appropriate for release under FOIA, a case-by-case assessment of the requested information must consider the following: the nature of the CIP violation, including whether there is a Technical Feasibility Exception involved that does not allow the URE to fully meet the CIP requirements; whether vendor-related information is contained in the NOP; whether mitigation is complete; the content of the public and non-public versions of the Notice of Penalty; the extent to which the disclosure identity of the URE and other information would be useful to someone seeking to cause harm; whether an audit has occurred since the violation(s); whether the violation(s) was administrative or technical in nature; and the length of time that has elapsed since the filing of the public NOP.
+Before making a determination as to whether this information is appropriate for release under FOIA, a case-by-case assessment of the requested information must consider the following: the nature of the Critical Infrastructure Protection (CIP) violation, including whether there is a Technical Feasibility Exception involved that does not allow the Unidentified Registered Entity (URE) to fully meet the CIP requirements; whether vendor-related information is contained in the Notices of Penalty (NOP); whether mitigation is complete; the content of the public and non-public versions of the NOP; the extent to which the disclosure of the identity of the URE and other information would be useful to someone seeking to cause harm; whether a successful audit has occurred since the violation(s); whether the violation(s) was administrative or technical in nature; and the length of time that has elapsed since the filing of the public NOP.
 An application of these factors will dictate whether a particular FOIA exemption, including 7(F) and/or Exemption 3, is appropriate.
 See Garcia v.
-US.
-DOJ, 181 F. Supp.
+U.S. DOJ, 181 F. Supp.
 2d 356, 378 (S.D.N.Y.
-2002) ("In evaluating the validity of an agency's invocation of Exemption 7(F), the court should within limits, defer to the agency's assessment of danger.") (citation and internal quotations omitted).
+2002) ("In evaluating the validity of an agency's invocation of Exemption

+7(F), the court should within limits, defer to the agency's assessment of danger.") (citation and internal quotations omitted).

-Based on the application of the various factors discussed above, I conclude that disclosing the unredacted Notice of Penalty, including the identity of the UREs associated with these dockets, would create a risk of harm or detriment to life, physical safety, or security because the specified UREs could become the target of a potentially bad actor.
+Based on the application of the various factors discussed above, I conclude that disclosure of the non-public NOPs, including the identities of the UREs, would create a risk of harm or detriment to life, physical safety, or security because the specified UREs could become the target of a potentially bad actor.
 Therefore, the information is protected from disclosure under FOIA Exemption 7(F).
 See 5 U.S.C. § 552(b)(7)(F) (protecting law enforcement information where release "could reasonably be expected to endanger the life or physical safety of any individual.").
 Additionally, the information is protected under FOIA Exemption 3.
 See the Fixing America's Surface Transportation Act, Pub.
-L. No. 114-94, § 61003 (2015) (specifically exempting the disclosure of CEII and establishing applicability of FOIA Exemption 3, 5 U.S.C. § 552(b)(3)).
-Accordingly, the unredacted Notice of Penalties in FERC docket numbers NP19-4; NP19-5; NP19-6; NP19-7; NP19-9; NP19-10; NP19-11; NP19-12; NP19-14; and NP19-15 will not be disclosed.
+L. No. 114-94, § 61003 (2015) (specifically exempting the disclosure of CEH and establishing applicability of FOIA Exemption 3, 5 U.S.C. § 552(b)(3)).
+Accordingly, the requested documents, including the names of the UREs associated with the foregoing dockets, will not be disclosed.